 What about harbour users?

-The oyster habitat will be very shallow – averaging 20cm, and no more than 50cm from the seabed, so it will not present a hazard to navigation.
+The oyster habitat is very shallow – averaging 20cm, and no more than 50cm from the seabed, so it does not present a hazard to navigation.

 No Anchor Zone

-To protect the oysters and the seabed and to promote the healthy development of the habitat, the area will be designated a No Anchor Zone.
+To protect the oysters and the seabed and to promote the healthy development of the habitat, the area is a No Anchor Zone.
 There has been extensive liaison with local sailing clubs who use the area for racing.

 Marker Buoys